 The Blue Snowball is my top pick for a condenser mic under $100.
-It has a beautiful, classy, retro look.
+This budget microphone has a beautiful, classy, retro look.
 The polar pattern can be changed to allow omnidirectional pickup of sound coming toward the device from every direction or a more-focused cardioid pattern that does not pickup sound from behind the microphone.

 - Unidirectional polar pattern

 - 50 Hz to 15 kHz frequency range

 Killer feature: Very durable

 The Shure SM58 is my choice of a cardioid dynamic microphone under $100.
 The pickup pattern is able to capture sounds from in front of the device and not those sounds coming from behind it.
 Roadies love this budget microphone because it is so durable.
 You can drop it, swing it around your head on its cable and it will probably still work.
 Shure products have been the music industry standard for decades.

 - Figure-8 bidirectional polar pattern